 Contact the Collection Development Team

-The Archival Field Officer will ask you for biographical information about the person, family or organization that created the records.
+The Archival Field Officer will ask you for biographical information about the person, family or organisation that created the records.
 This could include information about births, deaths and marriages, places lived, occupations, business and personal interests and community involvement.
 You may also be asked to provide as much context as possible, for example, to help identify and date photographs.

 The Field Officer will examine your donation and determine which records are of value to the State Library based on a number of criteria.
 We prefer that you do not sort the records or disturb the original order without seeking our advice first.

 Yes.
 When records are first brought in to the State Library for appraisal the donor is issued a delivery receipt.
 At this time, we also ask if you would like us to return any records we do not keep for the collection or if we have your permission to dispose of them.

 All offers of archival records are discussed at an appraisal committee meeting and a final decision is made to accept or decline the material.
 If the archival records are accepted the donor will be asked to complete and sign either of the following forms:

 These documents cover the permanent transfer of the records and any conditions the donor may have regarding access, copying and publication.